A Formal Theory of Survey Experiment Generalizability: Attention and Salience: Model of Survey Experiments

+Consider a survey experiment conducted in a survey environment.
+Let \(E^s\) denote the survey environment, and \(E^r\) denote the target real-world environment.
+Let the informational content available to respondent \(i\) be summarized by an attribute vector $X_i = (X_{i1},\dots,X_{iK}) \in \mathcal{X}$.
+The components of \(X_i\) can be interpreted broadly.
+In a conjoint experiment, they correspond to profile attributes.
+In a vignette experiment, they represent features of a scenario.
+In an informational treatment, they capture the arguments, facts, or cues embedded in the message.
+In candidate or policy evaluation tasks, they describe the characteristics of the object being evaluated.
+Throughout the paper, we refer to $X_{ik}$ as attribute, and to its specific realization $x_{ik}$ as the value of the attribute.

 Individuals have limited attention.
-Economists have observed that when people make decisions, such as purchasing a computer, they do not consider all possible options \citep{hausman2008mindless}.
-Within the literature, the subset of alternatives that a DM considers when making a decision is referred to as the ``consideration set", the set of attributes that DM indeed considers when making decisions \citep{hausman2008mindless,wright1977phased}.
-It has been well-argued and demonstrated that due to cognitive limitations, humans cannot allocate sufficient attention to every potential attribute \citep{stigler1961economics,jones2005politics,chetty2009salience}.
-This indicates that the consideration set is typically smaller than the full set $X$ that may influence a decision.
-We denote the consideration set in real-world decision-making as $X^{r} \subset X$ and the consideration set in an experimental context as $X^{e} \subset X$.
+A large body of research shows that, when making decisions—such as purchasing a computer—individuals do not evaluate the full set of available options or attributes \citep{hausman2008mindless}.
+Instead, they focus on a subset of relevant information.
+In the literature, the subset of attributes or alternatives that a respondent attends to when making a decision is referred to as the consideration set \citep{hausman2008mindless,wright1977phased}.
+It is well established that, due to cognitive constraints, individuals cannot allocate sufficient attention to all potentially relevant attributes \citep{stigler1961economics,jones2005politics,chetty2009salience}.
+As a result, the consideration set is typically a strict subset of the full attribute space that may, in principle, influence a decision.
+Formally, let

-In experiments, the consideration set of DMs is significantly influenced by the specific context of the experiment.
-For instance, in a candidate choice experiment, if researchers provide information only on age and gender, respondents' attention is likely focused exclusively on these two attributes.
-Thus, the following assumption of limited attention is upheld.